pedul/KenKen/README.txt

 To run the project open the solution file LearnKenKen.sln in Visual Studio.
-The project is of type ASP.NET Web Application and is written in C# and ASP.NET (webforms) using Visual Studio Web Developer 2010 Express.
+The project is of type ASP.NET Web Application and is written in C# and ASP.NET (webforms) using Visual Web Developer 2010 Express.

 ------------------------------------------------------------------------------------